COTA Competition Judges

 Before joining The Philadelphia Orchestra, Ms. Kalendarova played with the American Symphony Orchestra, the New Jersey Symphony, and the Pittsburgh Symphony.
 She is a founding member of the Society Hill String Quintet, comprised of members of The Philadelphia Orchestra.

 Dr. Nathaniel McEwen: Hailed for his “voice of exquisite facility and flexibility” (Observer Today, Dunkirk, NY), tenor Nathaniel McEwen feels at home in both the concert hall and the opera house.
+Dr. McEwen is a member of the Philadelphia Opera Company.
 He has performed with the Rochester Philharmonic Orchestra, the Cayuga Chamber Orchestra, the Maui Chamber Orchestra, the International Baroque Soloists of the Bach & Beyond Baroque Music Festival, the Cornell Chamber Orchestra, and the Eastman Philharmonia, as well as with the Rochester-based choirs First Inversion and Voices.

 Nathaniel completed his Doctor of Musical Arts (DMA) degree in Vocal Performance and Literature with a minor in Pedagogy at the Eastman School of Music under the tutelage of Jan Opalach and Ruth Hennessy.
 Since beginning his formal vocal training with the late soprano Judith Kellock at Cornell University, Nathaniel has participated in the SongFest program in Los Angeles and has sung in masterclasses led by renowned soprano Renée Fleming, American composer Jake Heggie, noted tenors Ian Bostridge and Anthony Dean Griffey, Swedish baritone Håkan Hagegård, the late Israeli contralto Mira Zakai, and esteemed collaborative pianists Graham Johnson and Martin Katz.